U081 – Scoring policy in multiple choice

 - mosquito

-Assume a student correctly marks "dog" and "monkey", and incorrectly marks "goldfish".
+Assume a student correctly marks "cat" and "dog", and incorrectly marks "goldfish".
 The scoring weight is set to 1.
 The wrong answer weight, if applicable, is set to 0.25.

 Score points when all answers are correct